Wve-program/Mini-Project01/Project2Definitions.md

 **Extend Class**

 The reason for extending a class allows the extended class to inherit its properties of the original class.
+If I extend a class, I can make it have a more specialized behavior.
+Another benefit by extending a class overrides the methods by using keywords in the method definition.
+A good example of how a class is extended is the following:

+     public virtual class Marker {
+		public virtual void write() {
+			system.debug('Here is this text.');
+		}

+		public virtual Double discount() {
+			return .05;

+		}
+	}

+	 public class YellowMarker extends Marker {
+		public override void write() {
+			System.debug('This text should show up in yellow.');
+		}
+	}

+The above is a demonstration on how a class is extended.

 **CSV Files**